techno-tim/techno-tim.github.io/rancher-2-upgrade-backup-restore/README.md

 Your rancher server must be named similar to `rancher_docker_server_v2.4.5` otherwise you'll need to modify this.
 This will not work with `latest` tag, so be sure to pin your version.

+It will need to be run with `sudo` or scheduled in `sudo crontab -e`

 `rancher_backup.sh`

 ```